Alpha Transparency in PNG-8 Images Without Using Fireworks

 IE6 will degrade the image gracefully and only render the fully opaque pixels.
 It does not have the outer glow or the word “semitransparent” because that layer was set to 60% opacity in Photoshop.
-Firefox and other modern browsers will render the alpha transparency as it should.
+Firefox and other modern browsers will render the alpha transparency as they should.

 More About Pngquant

 Pngquant is capable of optimizing a whole folder full of images at a time.
 All you have to do is use the wildcard selector (“*”) instead of specifying a file name.
-If I had wanted to do the entire contents of the “ui” folder in the example above, I would use
+If I wanted to do the entire contents of the “ui” folder in the example above, I would use

 pngquant 256 c:\ui\*.png in the command line.